 Duration is the measure of time from the start point to the end point.
 Whilst speed refers to the rate of playback, duration only refers to the length of time your clip takes on the timeline.
 Adjusting a clip’s duration doesn’t necessarily mean that it’s speed has been adjusted.

-What is Speed Ramping?
+What is time remapping?

 What shutter speed/angle should you record in?

-If you’re going to be slowing your clip down, please make sure that your clip is a minimum of 60fps and recorded with a high shutter speed.
+If you’re going to be slowing your clip down, make sure that your clip is a minimum of 60fps and recorded with a high shutter speed.
 The high frame rate captures more image information per second than your standard 24,25 or 30fps, so when you slow the image down it doesn’t start jittering, jumping or looking weird.
 The high shutter speed (1/198 etc or a narrow shutter angle = 45 degrees) will help reduce motion blur and reduce an ugly jitter or jumpy look when slowed down.

 Step 1: Right click your clip in the timeline